maede97/PI-FM-Station-with-Web-GUI/README.md

 After this, simply run `./run.sh`.

-PS: Don't forget to connect a jumper wire to your raspberry PI on GPIO pin 4. (refer to the [manual](https://www.raspberrypi.org/documentation/usage/gpio/))
+PS: Don't forget to connect a jumper wire to your raspberry PI on GPIO pin 4. (refer to the [manual](https://www.raspberrypi.org/documentation/usage/gpio/) and turn in with your radio at the frequency you set inside the configuration)